tillbiskup/aspecd/docs/index.rst

 * Framework for writing applications handling spectroscopic data

-* Handling of numeric data and corresponding metadata
+* Consistent handling of numeric data and corresponding metadata

-* History of each processing step, aiming at fully reproducible data analysis
+* History of each processing step, automatically generated, aiming at full reproducibility

+* Undo and redo of processing steps

 * Import and export of data